sumit3105/Incubyte_Assessment/README.md

-# String Calculator – TDD Kata Solution
+# Incubyte Assessment - String Calculator

 ## Problem Overview

-This kata is a simplified calculator that takes a string input and returns the sum of the numbers in it.
+This is a simplified calculator that takes a string input and returns the sum of the numbers in it.
 It starts with basic functionality (summing two numbers) and evolves step-by-step into a robust calculator that supports:

 - Custom delimiters
 - Multiple/multi-character delimiters